-- setting reasonable performance goals, standards and deadlines in consultation with workers and after considering their respective skills and experience - allocating work fairly - fairly rostering and allocating working hours - transferring a workplace participant for legitimate and explained operational reasons - deciding not to select a workplace participant for promotion, following a fair and documented process - informing a workplace participant about unsatisfactory work performance in a constructive way and in accordance with any workplace policies or agreements - informing a workplace participant about inappropriate behaviour in an objective and confidential way - implementing organisational changes or restructuring, and - performance management processes.
+- ✓ setting reasonable performance goals, standards and deadlines in consultation with workers and after considering their respective skills and experience; - ✓ allocating work fairly; - √ fairly rostering and allocating working hours; - transferring a workplace participant for legitimate and explained operational reasons deciding not to select a workplace participant for promotion, following a fair and documented process - ✓ informing a workplace participant about unsatisfactory work performance in a constructive way and in accordance with any workplace policies or agreements; - informing a workplace participant about inappropriate behaviour in an objective and confidential way; - implementing organisational changes or restructuring, and performance management processes.

-13.3.4 COMPLAINT PROCEDURE
+12.3.4 COMPLAINT PROCEDURE

-If a workplace participant feels that they have been bullied, they should not ignore it.
+If a member of the Iona community feels that they have been bullied, they should not ignore it.

-Any bullying issue should be brought to insert name's attention as soon as possible.
-There are a number of options available to workplace participants.
+Any bullying issue should be brought to the College's attention as soon as possible.
+There are a number of options available.

-13.3.4.1 CONFRONT THE ISSUE
+12.3.4.1 CONFRONT THE ISSUE

-If a workplace participant feels comfortable doing so, they should address the issue with the person concerned.
-A workplace participant should identify the bullying behaviour, explain that the behaviour is unwelcome and offensive and ask that it stop.
+If a community member feels comfortable doing so, they should address the issue with the person concerned.
+A community member should identify the bullying behaviour, explain that the behaviour is unwelcome and offensive and ask that it stop.

 This is not a compulsory step.
-If a workplace participant does not feel comfortable confronting the person, or the workplace participant confronts the person and the behaviour continues, the worker should report the issue to their manager.
-If the manager is the alleged perpetrator, then the matter should be reported to a senior manager, or to Manager or immediate supervisor.
+If a community member does not feel comfortable confronting the person, or confronts the person and the behaviour continues, the person should report the issue to a manager.
+If the manager is the alleged perpetrator, then the matter should be reported to a senior manager or immediate supervisor.

-If at any time, a workplace participant is unsure about how to handle a situation they should contact their immediate supervisor for support and guidance.
+If at any time, a person is unsure about how to handle a situation they should contact their immediate supervisor for support and guidance.

-13.3.4.2 REPORT THE ISSUE
+12.3.4.2 REPORT THE ISSUE

-There are two complaint procedures that can be used to resolve bullying complaints: informal and formal (detailed further below).
+There are two complaint procedures that can be used to resolve complaints: informal and formal (detailed further below).
 The type of complaint procedure used depends on the nature of the complaint that is made.
-The aim is to ensure that workplace participants are able to return to a productive and harmonious working relationship as soon as possible.
+The aim is to ensure that the community members are able to return to a productive and harmonious relationship as soon as possible.
+The Iona Complaints Handling Policy and Complaints Handling Guidelines can be found on the College website.

-13.3.4.2.1 INFORMAL COMPLAINT PROCEDURE
+12.3.4.2.1 INFORMAL COMPLAINT PROCEDURE

 Under the informal complaint procedure there are a broad range of options for addressing the complaint.
 The procedure used to address the issue will depend on the individual circumstances of the case.
-The manager or Manager or immediate supervisor will determine which process to follow.
-The possible options include, but are not limited to, the manager or Manager or immediate supervisor:
+The manager or immediate supervisor will determine which process to follow.
+The possible options include, but are not limited to, the manager or immediate supervisor:

-- discussing the issue with the person against whom the complaint is made; and/or - facilitating a meeting between the parties in an attempt to resolve the issue and move forward.
+- ✓ discussing the issue with the person against whom the complaint is made; and/or - facilitating a meeting between the parties in an attempt to resolve the issue and move forward.